 (*This post may contain affiliate links, which means I may receive a small commission if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!)

 The most common scenario when a GPU can become a bottleneck for your CPU or PC in gaming is when it is not powerful enough to run the latest games on desired graphics settings and resolution with comfortable frame rates.
 However, a GPU bottleneck may also occur when your graphics card is not performing to its full potential because of some other issues.
-This means even if you have a latest high-end graphics card, then also you may face your GPU to be under-performing, which ultimately leads to lower performance and FPS in games.
+This means even if you have the latest high-end graphics card, then also you may face your GPU to be under-performing, which ultimately leads to lower performance and FPS in games.

-It becomes very frustrating to see such low performance in games, when you have a powerful gaming PC with top-end CPU, lots of RAM and a powerful graphics card.
+It becomes very frustrating to see such low performance in games when you have a powerful gaming PC with top-end CPU, lots of RAM and a powerful graphics card.
 I have seen this issue quite often with some gamers all around the globe.
 However, a GPU Bottleneck is relatively easier to fix compared to a CPU Bottleneck, because upgrading to a new CPU is much a difficult and expensive task, because you may have to change the motherboard and memory too in the process if they are not compatible with the newer processor.
-Moreover, besides a weak GPU there could be various reasons too that can lead to GPU bottleneck, and here in this post, I am going to list all the possible causes of it along with their solutions.
+Moreover, besides a weak GPU, there could be various reasons too that can lead to GPU bottleneck, and here in this post, I am going to list all the possible causes of it along with their solutions.

 How to detect GPU Bottleneck

-A GPU bottleneck is somewhat harder to determine compared to CPU bottleneck.
+A GPU bottleneck is somewhat harder to determine compared to a CPU bottleneck.
 A CPU bottleneck can be easily determined by monitoring your CPU and GPU usage.
 If during gaming, your CPU is sitting at 100% load, and GPU usage is well under 100% then you have a CPU bottleneck.
 A simple GPU bottleneck occurs when your GPU usage is at 100%, your CPU usage is well below 100%, and you are getting low frame rates, making the game unplayable, sluggish and laggy.
 However, if you have a good processor and your CPU usage is in the low to medium range, but your GPU usage is not at maximum level i.e. 99% or 100% then you have low GPU usage problem that can be fixed by going through the link mentioned below.

 Must Read: How to Fix Low GPU Usage in Games